laro/Cilia/README.md

 ## Versioning of the Cilia source code
-- Via file ".ciliaVersion" ~~".cilia_version"~~ in a (project) directory,
+- Via file ".clVersion" ~~".cl_version"~~ in a (project) directory,
     - similar to ".clang_format",
-    - also possible file by file: Matrix.ciliaVersion (for Matrix.cilia).
+    - also possible file by file: Matrix.clVersion (for Matrix.cl).
 - Via file extension:
-    - "*.cl" – always the latest language version (if not defined otherwise via ".ciliaVersion")
+    - "*.cl" – always the latest language version (if not defined otherwise via ".clVersion")
     - "*.2024.cl" – Version from the year 2024
     - "*.2024b.cl" – Second version from the year 2024
     - ~~"*.cl2024" – Version from the year 2024~~